Our vision is simple: Morton Academy will be a great school in everything it does.

 Our vision comes to life in 3 strands for students:

 The Morton Learner – alongside our rich curriculum we want to develop education with character.
 We want our students to be resilient, showing independence, organisation skills and never giving up on difficult tasks.
 We want them to be confident, asking questions, sharing their own views and working hard to achieve success.
-We encourage aspiration, we students to set lofty goals for themselves and be lifelong learners.
+We encourage aspiration, our students to set lofty goals for themselves and be lifelong learners.
 We develop respect, being thoughtful and caring, showing empathy for others and building effective relationships.
 We want them to be enthusiastic, getting involved in a range of opportunities.
 Finally, we want our students to be scholarly, to be reflective, self-evaluate and make changes to improve.

 Morton Behaviour – we have high expectations of our students.
 We believe that every child has the right to disruption free learning every lesson, every day.
 We are relentless in pursuing this.
 We expect our students to be smartly dressed and well organised.

 The Morton Pledge – we offer our students a wide range of activities and experiences.
 These are best encapsulated in our Morton Milestones.
 Each year our students take part in extra-curricular activities that stretch their skills beyond the classroom.
-Whether it is the Year 7 Speech Showcase, Year 8 Community Project, Year 9 Design an App, Year 10 50 Mile Walk or the Year 11 Interview Day, our students’ characters are developed.
+Whether it is the Year 7 Speech Showcase, Year 8 Community Project, Year 9 Enterprise Programme, Year 10 50 Mile Walk or the Year 11 Interview Day, our students’ characters are developed.
 We want our students to represent the academy in sporting activities, to perform in our drama and musical performances and to be an active part of our Student Council.

 Our staff have access to a wide range of professional development opportunities from our membership of United Learning.
 This includes professional qualifications, support from National Subject Advisors and the everyday support you can access from large number and variety of schools which make up the group.
 We take the safeguarding of our students incredibly seriously and all staff undergo rigorous training in a variety of areas to ensure they are up to date with the latest legislation and guidance.
 Our staff are encouraged to share good practice, research new ideas and support students to achieve their goals.
 We believe that quality teaching is the key to unlocking potential.